Mitch Morse: College career

+During the 2012, 2013 and 2014 seasons, Morse made SEC Academic Honor Roll.
+While at Mizzou, Morse studied Hotel and Restaurant Management.

 Professional career

 Kansas City Chiefs

-Morse was drafted by the Kansas City Chiefs in the second round, 49th overall, in the 2015 NFL Draft.
-Morse was selected for the PFWA All-Rookie Team.
+Morse was selected by the Kansas City Chiefs in the second round, 49th overall, in the 2015 NFL draft.
+Morse was selected for the Pro Football Writers of America All-Rookie Team.

-In 2017, Morse missed Weeks 3-7 with a foot injury before returning to the lineup the following week.
+In 2017, Morse missed Weeks 3–7 with a foot injury before returning to the lineup the following week.
 He re-injured the foot in Week 14, and was placed on injured reserve on December 15, 2017.

 Buffalo Bills

 On March 13, 2019, Morse signed a four-year $44.5 million contract with the Buffalo Bills, making him the highest-paid center in the league at the time.

 On March 14, 2022, Morse signed a two-year, $19.5 million contract extension with the Bills.
+That season, Morse received his first career Pro Bowl nomination.

+On March 6, 2024, Morse was released after five seasons.

+Jacksonville Jaguars

+On March 13, 2024, Morse signed a two-year contract with the Jacksonville Jaguars.

+On March 6, 2025, Morse announced his retirement from the NFL after ten seasons.